mj-linane/unity-create-with-code-basic-gameplay/README.md

 ## License

 This project is released under the MIT license.
 Use it as you see fit for educational or personal projects.

----

-You are currently on the free plan which has a limited number of requests.
-To increase your quota, you can check the available plans [here](https://c7d59216ee8ec59bda5e51ffc17a994d.auth.portal-pluginlab.ai/pricing).